 Mindy is also Vice Chairman and a Managing Shareholder at RICH PRODUCTS CORPORATION where she shares responsibility for oversight, governance and the overall vision and strategic direction for the company.

 Mindy serves on numerous boards including the Cleveland Clinic Board of Trustees where she also serves on their Research and Education Committee.
 Mindy is a Trustee, Member of the Executive Committee and Co-chair of the Marketing Committee for the Rock and Roll Hall of Fame + Museum.
 She is also a member of the Culinary Institute of America’s Committee on Trusteeship and Trustee Emeriti.
 She is active in a wide range of charitable activities, including being a founder of Western New York United Against Drug and Alcohol Abuse and fundraising for the Cystic Fibrosis Foundation.
 Mindy and Bob also lead Rich Family Foundation, including the creation of the RICH FAMILY FUND FOR COMMUNITY ACCESS which celebrates public art in urban neighborhoods.

 Leah Dagen is the Associate Producer at Grove Entertainment.
 She is a graduate of Butler University, where she earned her degree in Arts Administration and Theatre.
 She previously worked at Barbara Whitman Productions, and is happy to continue working closely with them on our partnership for commissioning new musicals.
 Leah has worked and interned at 321 Theatrical Management, The National Yiddish Theatre Folksbiene, Asolo Repertory Theater, The Indiana Repertory Theatre, Clowes Memorial Hall, and Theater J. She is excited for the opportunity to be involved in all of Grove’s current and future projects.
 Escape to Margaritaville marked her Broadway producing debut.

 Harris has been honored with the Parnelli Lifetime Achievement Award, the highest honor in event and entertainment production.
 He supports numerous philanthropic organizations, but he is most active as a founding board member of Buying Time &The Danny Butler Memorial Fund, dedicated to cutting-edge cancer research.

-Darren DeVerna, CEO of Global Theater for Production Resource Group LLC (PRG), is responsible for the company’s global theatrical division, which includes Broadway, the West End and touring theatrical productions.
-He has over 40 years’ experience in theatre.
+The late Darren DeVerna, CEO of Global Theater for Production Resource Group LLC (PRG), was responsible for the company’s global theatrical division, including Broadway, the West End and touring theatrical productions, with over 40 years’ experience in theatre.